LearnCIOT/LearnCIOT.github.io/content/ch7/ch7.1/index.en.md

 {{< toc >}}

+QGIS, which stands for Quantum Geographic Information System, is an open-source desktop application that allows users to work with geographic data.
+Not only can you visualize the data collected by users in various geographic formats, but you can also process, analyze, and integrate geospatial information.
+One of its powerful features is the ability to create thematic maps.

-QGIS is a free geographic information system.
-In addition to presenting the data collected by users in the form of geographic data, users can also process, analyze and integrate geospatial data through QGIS, and draw thematic maps.
-In this article, we will use QGIS to assist in the analysis and presentation of PM2.5 data obtained from Civil IoT Taiwan, and output the results as a thematic map for interpretation after the analysis is complete.
-We also demonstrate how to combine the disaster prevention data of Civil IoT Taiwan to draw a distribution map of disaster prevention shelters through the QGIS system, allowing citizens to easily query the nearest disaster shelters.
+In this article, we’ll explore how QGIS assists in analyzing and presenting PM2.5 data obtained from Civil IoT Taiwan.
+After completing the analysis, we’ll generate a thematic map to interpret the results.
+Additionally, we’ll demonstrate how to combine disaster prevention data from Civil IoT Taiwan to create a distribution map of disaster shelters.
+This functionality enables citizens to easily locate the nearest shelters in times of need.

 {{% notice style="note" %}}
-Note: The QGIS version used in this article is 3.16.8, but the functions used in this article are the basic functions of the software.
-If you use another version of the software, you should still be able to run it normally.
+Please note: The version of QGIS used in this article is 3.16.8.
+However, the functions discussed here are fundamental features of the software.
+If you’re using a different version, you should still be able to use these functions without any issues.
 {{% /notice %}}

 ## Goal